Mindset & Lifestyle

 • IMDB Score: 6.6/10

-Do you want to see a poker movie that’s based on real-world poker and has more of a documentary feel to it?
+Do you want to see a poker movie based on real-world poker that has a more documentary feel?
 Then All In: The Poker Movie is the right film for you.

 Released in 2009, All In: The Poker Movie looks at the events of the so-called “Moneymaker Boom” and follows the development of the game in the early 2000s.